BSDHESI04/ecs170-project/README.md

 ## Backend info
-We have the backened right now listening on port 5050 Fetch from /api/generate on that port, make sure to send the users trolly problem answers in a "prompt: " field
+We have the backened right now listening on port 5050 Fetch from /api/generate on that port, make sure to send the users trolly problem answers in a "prompt: " field eg:
+- body: JSON.stringify({ prompt: 'Say hello' }),

 ### ??
 Should backend handle providing new trolly problems or front end? idk